-Guest Posting is one of the major ways through which a blogger can increase backlinks and traffic to his/her blog.
+To guest Posts is one of the major ways through which a blogger can increase backlinks and traffic to his/her blog.
 In addition to this, guest posting helps to increase authority and relationship with other bloggers in the same niche one belongs to.
 The benefits of guest posting are so numerous.
 I know this simply because I have guest posted for some big blogs in the past.
-I am still going to guest post for more.
+I am still going to guest posts for more.

-So here are 10 tips you should use to maximize the value and the returns you get from guest posting on other people’s blog.
+So here are 10 tips you should use to maximize the value and the returns you get from your guest post on other people’s blog.
 This would increase your online business and also give you the opportunity of increasing your readers, visitors, clients etc so as to make more money.

 So here are the tips…

 1. Use Great Headline

 You should spend a good amount of time coming up with a killer headline for your blog post.
 Headlines do most of the dirty work in determining how many people end up reading your post – so make sure you spend some time on it.
 For some examples of headlines that work, just look at publications with large readerships.

 The best way to demonstrate and persuade is through the use of story.
 Story is an extremely powerful tool – you can use it to show your audience your credibility and trustworthiness without telling them “hey, I’m credible and trustworthy”.
 Story is awesome because it drops people’s defenses, and allows you to persuade them without them resisting the whole time.

 The easiest way to sabotage a guest posts opportunity is to write poorly.
 Make SURE that you have proper grammar, spell check everything, and really spend some time making sure everything sounds good and makes sense.

 Include your personality in your writing.
 If you’ve got a dry sense of humor, use it.
 The key here is to not be afraid to let your personality show through your writing.
 If your writing is tasteless and looks like everyone else’s stuff, you’re not going to stand out – and your blog post will not do as well.